tq-systems/meta-tq/doc/README.TQMa6x.md

 - PCIe requires a power cycle to work reliably.
 Asserting a POR using S9 or S10 is not sufficient.
 - eth1 (X12) uses a random MAC address.
 The one stored in MBa6 EEPROM is currently not used.
+- Backlight on parallel displays are enabled upon Power-On which might lead to random output.
+  Display will be disabled during bootup and can be used normally afterwards.

 ## HowTo: